Boeing 747-400: 747-400

 The original variant of the redesigned 747, the 747-400 debuted an increased wingspan, winglets, revised engines, and a glass cockpit which removed the need for a flight engineer.
 The type also featured the stretched upper deck (SUD) introduced with the 747-300.
 The passenger model formed the bulk of 747-400s sold, and 442 were built.

 In 1989, the Qantas 747-400 VH-OJA flew non-stop from London Heathrow to Sydney, a distance of 18,001 km, in 20 hours and 9 minutes to set a commercial aircraft world distance record.
 As of 2014, this is the fastest heavyweight flight between London and Sydney.
 This was a delivery flight with no commercial passengers or freight on board.
 During testing, the first 747-400 built also set a world record for the heaviest airliner takeoff on June 27, 1988, on a flight to simulate heavy-weight stalls.
 The aircraft had a takeoff weight of 892450 lbs, and in order to satisfy Fédération Aéronautique Internationale regulations, climbed to a height of 6562 ft.

 On February 9, 2020, a British Airways Boeing 747-400 broke the New York–London subsonic airliner speed record in 4 hours 56 minutes, pushed by the powerful Jetstream linked to Storm Ciara.

 747-400F

 The 747-400F (Freighter) is an all freight version of the 747-400.
 While using the updated systems and wing design of the passenger versions, it features the original short upper deck found on the classic 747s to reduce weight.
 The 747-400F has a maximum takeoff weight of 875,000 lbs and a maximum payload of 274,100 lbs.
 The -400F can be easily distinguished from the passenger -400 by its shorter upper-deck hump and lack of windows along the main deck.

 The model's first flight was on May 4, 1993, and entered service with Cargolux on November 17, 1993.
-Major customers included Atlas Air, Cargolux, China Airlines, Korean Air, Nippon Cargo Airlines and Singapore Airlines.
+Other major customers included Atlas Air, China Airlines, Korean Air, Nippon Cargo Airlines and Singapore Airlines.